nearform/orion/docs/README.md

 ## What is this?

 This is the home to a knowledgebase and self assessment business tool.
 It is being created to be a generic reusable solution that can be self hosted and customised to individual needs.
 The project architecture follows a JAMStack, Serverless application model.
-This tool is built using [Gatsby] on top of the following technologies using (AWS Cognito)[Cognito] for auth, (AWS S3)[S3] for asset storage, hosted [PostgreSQL] on (AWS RDS)[RDS] for data storage, [Hasura] to create a [GraphQL] api over postgres, and (AWS Lambda)[Lambda] functions to tie it all together.
+This tool is built using [Gatsby] on top of the following technologies using [AWS Cognito](Cognito) for auth, [AWS S3](S3) for asset storage, hosted [PostgreSQL] on [AWS RDS](RDS) for data storage, [Hasura] to create a [GraphQL] api over postgres, and [AWS Lambda](Lambda) functions to tie it all together.

-To deploy this application, Gatsby assets are stored on S3 and served via (AWS Cloudfront CDN)[Cloudfront].
-(AWS Route53)[Route53] is used for DNS mapping the hostname to the assets internally.
+To deploy this application, Gatsby assets are stored on S3 and served via [AWS Cloudfront CDN](Cloudfront).
+[AWS Route53](Route53) is used for DNS mapping the hostname to the assets internally.

 [Terraform] is used to manage all of this infrastructure.